Share this article

 Visual impairment

 To navigate the web, a blind person uses a screen reader that vocalises the content of the page.
-If an image has no alternative text, the software simply says «image».
-The information disappears into the void.
-Depending on their needs, they can also use a Braille keyboard.
+If an image does not have alternative text, the software simply announces «image».
+The information disappears with this void.
+They can also, depending on their usage, use a braille keyboard.

 A visually impaired person may need to zoom in on the text at 200% or drastically increase the contrast.
 If the site's layout explodes at the slightest zoom, it becomes unusable, even if it is technically «responsive».